Skip to main content

 Food and Beverage

 1. Over 70% of US restaurants adopted QR code menus during 2020-2021, according to the National Restaurant Association.
 Adoption has since settled at approximately 50-55% as some establishments returned to physical menus while retaining QR as a secondary option.
+See our restaurant QR code guide for implementation details.

 2. The FDA's "New Era of Smarter Food Safety" blueprint specifically calls for QR code adoption in food traceability, with FSMA Section 204 requiring additional traceability records that many producers are implementing through QR-based digital links.